flutter/website/src/docs/development/ui/advanced/splash-screen.md

 Each Flutter experience in an app requires a few moments to initialize the Dart isolate that runs the code.
-This means a user momentarily sees a blank screen until Flutter renders its first frame.
+This means that a user momentarily sees a blank screen until Flutter renders its first frame.
 Flutter supports an improved user experience by displaying an Android `View` as a splash screen while Flutter initializes.